-The objective of this Section has been to model the deterioration of Council's transport assets portfolio, by developing a simulation model using the Brightly Software Predictor© modelling software.
+The objective of this Section has been to model the deterioration of Council's transport assets portfolio, by developing a predictive infrastructure models using Modelve's© modelling software.

-This process typically involves setting up life cycle paths for each transport asset / component, along with their inspected condition, identifying the appropriate treatments and unit rates to deliver these treatments and configuring the treatment rule base (matrices based on selected condition criteria that when matching will drive a treatment based on the condition).
+This process typically involves setting up life cycle paths for each asset / component, along with their inspected condition, identifying the appropriate treatments and unit rates to deliver these treatments and configuring the treatment rule base (matrices based on selected condition criteria that when matching will drive a treatment based on the condition).